 Published and Forthcoming Journal Articles

-· Benson, M. (2024)‘Of Rule Not Revenue: South Sudan’s Revenue Complex from Colonial, Rebel, to Independent Rule, 1899 to 2023’, Comparative Studies in Society and History, Issue 66-3.
+· Benson, M. (2024) ‘Of Rule Not Revenue: South Sudan’s Revenue Complex from Colonial, Rebel, to Independent Rule, 1899 to 2023’, Comparative Studies in Society and History, Issue 66-3.

 · Benson-Strohmayer, M. (2025) ‘Predatory Peace: Fiscal Fragmentation and Coercive Statebuilding in South Sudan and Beyond’, Journal of Intervention and Statebuilding.

-· Benson-Strohmayer, M. (Revise-and-Resubmit, Development & Change) ‘Revenue, Resistance, and Rule: Civic Fiscal Statecraft and Statebuilding in Sudan, 1953-2023’.
+· Benson-Strohmayer, M. (Revise-and-Resubmit, Development & Change) ‘Revenue, Resistance, and Rule: Civic Fiscal Resistance and Statebuilding in Sudan, 1953-2023’.

 · van den Boogaard, V., Prichard, W., Benson, M. and Milicic, N. (2018) ‘Revenue Mobilization in Conflict-Affected Developing Countries’.
 Journal of International Development, Special Issue on ‘Fiscal Policy, State-Building and Economic Development’, Issue 30.